This Is Your Life (American TV series): Notable guests

+On December 1, 1954, This Is Your Life experimented with recounting two lives in the same half-hour program.
+Stan Laurel and Oliver Hardy were enjoying new popularity as their old movies were sweeping the country on television, but the men themselves had just retired from show business.
+The tribute began badly when the guests of honor didn't arrive on schedule (owing to a taxi breaking down) and host Ralph Edwards, on the air live, uncomfortably improvised alone as valuable minutes went by.
+Edwards managed to rush through the abbreviated tribute, but This Is Your Life never attempted a dual biography again; later episodes with Abbott and Costello and Olsen and Johnson focused on only one of the partners, with the other appearing near the end as a guest.

-The New York Times reported on September 1, 1955 that the Sixth United States Army requested a kinescope of the April 27 episode which honored World War II and Korean War General Mark Clark.
+The New York Times reported on September 1, 1955, that the Sixth United States Army requested a kinescope of the April 27 episode which honored World War II and Korean War General Mark Clark.
 The request stated, "We believe that showing of such a program would contribute materially toward the objectives of troop information, since it would create appreciation of the career of an outstanding military leader and further better understanding of certain highlights in the recent history of the Army."

-According to The Complete Directory to Prime Time Network TV Shows, 1946–Present, one celebrity that was definitely forbidden was Edwards himself, who supposedly threatened to fire every member of his staff if they ever tried to turn the tables on him and publicly present Edwards' own life.
+According to The Complete Directory to Prime Time Network TV Shows, 1946–Present, one celebrity that was definitely forbidden was Edwards himself.
+He supposedly threatened to fire every member of his staff if they ever tried to turn the tables on him and publicly present Edwards' own life.

 In a 1973 episode, Vincent Price was the surprised guest.
 The show had been planned with his wife Mary while Price was in the UK filming the movie Theatre of Blood.
 By the time he returned to his US home, he had split with his wife and begun a relationship with his co-star from the movie, Coral Browne.
-Price's daughter later revealed that his estranged wife had told him about the show in an attempt to manage any potential fall-out and unbeknownst to the producers, he agreed to act surprised when the show was recorded.
+Price's daughter later revealed that his estranged wife had told him about the show in an attempt to manage any potential fallout and, unbeknownst to the producers, he agreed to act surprised when the show was recorded.